Pixies (band): Influences

-Songwriting and vocals
+Songwriting, lyrical themes and vocals

-Most of Pixies' songs are composed and sung by Francis.
+Most of the Pixies' songs are composed and sung by Francis.
 Critic Stephen Thomas Erlewine has described Francis's writing as containing "bizarre, fragmented lyrics about space, religion, sex, mutilation, and pop culture".
 Biblical violence is a theme of Doolittle's "Dead" and "Gouge Away"; Francis told a Melody Maker interviewer, "It's all those characters in the Old Testament.
 I'm obsessed with them.
 Why it comes out so much I don't know."
-He has described Come on Pilgrim's "Caribou" as being about reincarnation, and extraterrestrial themes appear in a number of songs on Bossanova.
+He has described Come On Pilgrim's "Caribou" as being about reincarnation, and extraterrestrial themes appear in a number of songs on Bossanova.

 Deal co-wrote Doolittle's "Silver" with Francis, and they share lead harmony vocals on the track.
-She also co-wrote and sang lead vocals on Surfer Rosa's "Gigantic", and is the sole songwriter of the 2004 digital single "Bam Thwok".
+She also co-wrote and sang lead vocals on Surfer Rosa's "Gigantic", and wrote the 2004 single "Bam Thwok".
 She was credited as Mrs. John Murphy on "Gigantic"—at the time she was married, and she used this name as an ironic feminist joke.
-She also sang lead vocals on the song "Into the White" and the Neil Young cover "Winterlong", which were both B-sides.
+She also sang lead vocals on the song "Into the White" and the Neil Young cover "Winterlong", both B-sides.

 Lovering sang lead vocals on Doolittle's "La La Love You" and the B-side "Make Believe".
-Most recently, Lenchantin made her lead vocal debut on Head Carrier's "All I Think About Now".
+Lenchantin made her lead vocal debut on Head Carrier's "All I Think About Now".
 She also provided lead vocals on "Los Surfers Muertos", from 2019's Beneath The Eyrie and the 2020 September single "Hear Me Out".